reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 ## Knowledge Base Improvement
 As outlined in the introduction section, the primary objective of this repository is to enhance the accuracy of the Llama 2 model when providing answers to questions related to contexts outside its training data.
 To achieve this, we integrate the Llama 2 model with Pinecone, serving as an index database to store additional information that may not be present in Llama 2's knowledge base.

 As part of our research, we have included trending and hot topics related to Indonesia's 2024 general election on this repository from `external_data` folder.
 It's important to note that this information is beyond Llama 2's knowledge, and we leverage Pinecone to store and retrieve this curated content.
 The information provided is reliable and maintains a neutral stance, avoiding any tendencies toward specific political choices.
-This research serves a purely academic and exploratory purpose.

 ```text
 Registration stages for presidential and vice-presidential candidates for 2024 Indonesia’s general election